imfing/hextra/exampleSite/content/docs/guide/organize-files.md

 ### Hiding Breadcrumbs

-You can hide breadcrumbs completely from a page by specfying `breadcrumbs: false` in its front matter:
+You can hide breadcrumbs completely from a page by specifying `breadcrumbs: false` in its front matter:

 ```yaml {filename="content/docs/guide/organize-files.md"}
 ---